Why are cricket bats so expensive?

 Rather than sponsor elite pros, we provide a diverse mix of young, aspiring cricketers from all levels of the game with the opportunity to receive substantial discounts on our kit with our key ambition being to grow the game that we love and to enable everyone to benefit from the best quality equipment possible.

-We produce hand-crafted, elite performance bats from home grown English willow at a fraction of the cost of other brands.
+We produce hand-crafted, elite performance bats from home grown English willow at a substantially lower cost compared to other brands.
 Similarly, our protective equipment has been carefully designed using the very best materials to offer elite performance.

 Furthermore, our cricket club sponsorship scheme helps to provide an opportunity for local community clubs to access fundraising from Prophecy Cricket in exchange for advertising and product sales.
 Many clubs have already partnered with us to implement this scheme successfully.